Kubic-C/PMUT-CMAKE/readme.md

 What PMUT(Porter Multi Use Terminal) is or will be.
-PMUT as the acronym infers is meant to have multiple uses, the folling are set in stone goals:
+PMUT as the acronym infers is meant to have multiple uses, the following are set in stone goals:

 - PMUT Networking: simple(basic chatboxes) and advance(fullblown multiplier) networking. when I say fullblown multiplayer I mean letting apps interact with PMUT, to avoid doing networking at all.
 There are of course security problems with that but I have a few("stolen")